JPay: History

 JPay was started in 2002 by the company's CEO and founder, Ryan Shapiro.
 In 2005, the company moved its headquarters from New York to Miami.

 In 2009, JPay's services expanded to offer an inmate MP3 player, the JP3, and a library of music tracks for purchase.

 In 2011, JPay moved its headquarters from Miami to Miramar, Florida, to accommodate a larger call center.

 In 2012, JPay launched a tablet, the JP4, designed for the prison industry, which enables inmates to read and draft emails, play games, and listen to music.
 It also allows inmates to view and attach photos and videograms.
 The decision to permit use of the JP4, and the full extent of its functions, is made by the state corrections departments.
 JPay's tablet has been distributed in seven DOC agencies, including North Dakota, Georgia, Florida, Louisiana, Virginia, Michigan and Washington.

 In April 2015, JPay was acquired by Securus Technologies though terms of the agreement were kept secret.

-In 2020, Jpay partnered with CenturyLink to reduce per minute fees for inmates using their call services.

-Business model

-In a 2012 Bloomberg Business Week article entitled "JPay, the Apple of the Prison System," Ryan Shapiro, the company's founder and CEO, stated, "We're looking for products that an inmate would want to buy and a corrections facility would accept."
-He went on to state, "We take outside applications, redevelop them for prisons specifically, and then deploy them…the prison doesn't pay for any of (our services); it's the end user who pays."
-And, as the JP4 was being launched, Shapiro was quoted saying, “Think about education, think about games; it's endless where we could go.
-We think it's as big, if not bigger, than the money-transfer business."

-In a 2014 CNBC article, Ryan Shapiro stated "Our goal is to become the nation's digital consumer app company for prisons."